 When I got out of veterinary school, taking care of the horse’s mouth was part of the job of being a veterinarian who worked on horses.
 We had some introduction to the topic in school, we learned how to take down sharp edges and points and level the chewing surfaces (“floating”),* and we learned how to recognize serious problems that were related to the teeth, such as tooth root infections or sinus problems. **

 For a while, all was happy.
 The horses got along fine, I did some regular work on horse’s teeth, and fixed the occasional serious problem, or referred it to a specialist (usually a surgeon).
 Everyone seemed content and no one really pointed fingers at each other (including the horses, who, after all, don’t have fingers).

 Sadly, it seems that states of contentment are not meant to last.
-So, in the early 1990’s, as best as I can remember, all of a sudden, a new “expert” re-entered the field of horse care: the “equine dentist” (but they have, in fact, been around for a while – see the illustration below, from the 19th century).
+So, in the early 1990’s, as best as I can remember, all of a sudden, a new “expert” re-entered the field of horse care: the “equine dentist.”
+As it turns out, “horse dentists have, in fact, been around for a while – see the illustration below, from the 19th century.
 But insofar as the horse’s mouth went, things suddenly went from being pretty darn good to pretty darn confusing, at least insofar as horse owners go.